Accelerating Molecular Dynamics Simulations with Foundation Neural Network Models using Multiple Time-Step and Distillation

 It is well documented that limits in the larger time step usable in the context of MTS schemes in molecular dynamics are related to the coupling of this largest time step with the highest-frequency vibrational modes involved in the system: the so-called resonance effects~\cite{Skeelresonance1,Skeelresonance2,GLE,isokin,isokinpol,isokin3,gouraudhmc,velocity_jumps}.
 A simple diagnostic can be made to assess these aspects by considering the velocity autocorrelation spectra in this setup.
 Figure \ref{fig:spectra_water} illustrates this in the context of bulk water where we see the artifacts produced by the periodic MTS force correction (annotated in the inset of Figure~\ref{fig:spectra_water}) progressively coupling with the overtone of the O-H stretching mode (around \SI{7500}{cm^{-1}} or \SI{4000}{cm^{-1}} with HMR) as the outer time step increases.
 This diagnostic confirms the limits of the outer time step to \SI{5}{fs} with hydrogen mass repartitioning and \SI{2}{}-\SI{3}{fs} without.

-We further assess the robustness of our approach by computing the radial distribution function of bulk water.
-As shown in Figure~\ref{fig:g_r_water}, the MTS simulations (with both generic and system-specific models) with an outer time step of \SI{5}{fs} and HMR correctly reproduce the STS results within statistical uncertainties.
-Overall, with this setup, we obtain a speedup of around 4 compared to STS with \SI{1}{fs} time step for bulk water simulations.
+We further assess the robustness of our approach by computing the radial distribution function of a larger water box composed of 4800 atoms.
+As shown in Figure~\ref{fig:g_r_water}, the DMTS simulations (with both generic and system-specific models) with an outer time step of \SI{5}{fs} and HMR correctly reproduce the STS results within statistical uncertainties.
+Overall, with this setup, we obtain a speedup of around 4 compared to STS with \SI{1}{fs} time step for bulk water simulations corresponding to an increase from \SI{6.59} to \SI{25.03}{ns/day} (See Table~\ref{tab:water-perf}).